-Sophia Loren is returning to acting for the first time in a decade to star in The Life Ahead, which will hit Netflix next month.
+Sophia Loren recently returned to acting for the first time in a decade to star in Netflix film The Life Ahead, which debuted in November.

 MORE: Sophia Loren reveals she would love to meet Kate Middleton in rare interview

-The iconic actress' movie return is extra-special, as the film is directed by her son, acclaimed Italian director Edoardo Ponti.
+The iconic actress' movie return was extra-special, as the film was directed by her son, acclaimed Italian director Edoardo Ponti.

-The award-winning star has had an incredible career, but Sophia's greatest achievement in her life are her children.
-Chatting to HELLO! at a star-studded MSC Bellissima naming ceremony in Southampton in 2019, Sophia lit up as she spoke about the love for her sons and her grandchildren.
+It's safe to say that the award-winning actress has had an incredible career, but Sophia's greatest achievement in her life are her children.
+The star chatted to HELLO! at a star-studded MSC Bellissima naming ceremony in Southampton in 2019, where she lit up as she spoke about the love for her sons and her grandchildren.

 VIDEO: Sophia Loren was at MSC Bellissima's star-studded launch